-3. How does God’s work of judgment during the last days purify and save mankind?
+2. How God’s work of judgment in the last days purifies and saves mankind

 Bible Verses for Reference: